Seasonal Camping at its Finest

 2018 Seasonal Camping Policy

 1. Debonair Campground’s 2018 season operates from 2:00 pm Apr.
 20 to 8:00 pm Oct.
 8. Vehicle traffic is closed off-season.
 Opening date for vehicle access may be extended due to snowed or soft road conditions.
 Campground electrical outlets & waste dumping inlets are not in operation off-season.
 Water hook-ups, waste dumping inlets, flush toilets and showers are in service during the open season after the ground has thawed and there is no more risk of frost.
 Do not dump into the septic system in Moe’s Place or Dump Station until the campground water system is operational and the underground pipes have thawed.
-Campsites with grey water pits (A-sites, Acorn Alley & Horseshoe Bay) must never drain solids, grease, or paper products into them.
 The House/Office outside water taps is available anytime.

 2. No parking on the campground roadway.
 From May Long Weekend to September Long Weekend, ALL vehicles MUST have a Debonair Vehicle Permit whenever parked anywhere in the campground anytime.
 Please refrain from using the visitor’s parking lots if you have space in your campsite.
 No parking in vacant sites or other people’s driveways without permission.
 If you have guests from vehicles parked outside the campground, you are required to ask them to leave immediately or get a vehicle permit and park in the Parking Lot.
 Highway Parking greatly reduces pedestrian/vehicle visibility.